RobKraft/SQLServerSecurityHugo/content/en/blog/clrapps.md

 ```
 Notes about the code above:

-* The code will ccall a REST API on the Internet to return JSON with the current version of each version of SQL Server.
+* The code will call a REST API on the Internet to return JSON with the current version of each version of SQL Server.
 * The code has some lines commented out, but can be uncommented if useful for debugging.
 * The code creates a DataRecord with a single column named "FullJson" and uses the SqlPipe to send the response back to SQL Server.
 * There are two functions in the above code, spSQLServerVersions and spJustReturnAString.
 They are independent of each other and will be explained below.